ji-zai/personal-site/content/writing-path.md

 - How to evaluate a cofounder.
   - (The most important skills should be explained here).
+- How to build a truth seeking company.

   - Evolving company structure for AI.
     - This should also dig into the equity.

 - Only build products that you use.
 - Why remote work doesn't work.